-For some homeowners, remodeling their kitchen is when they first become acquainted with the natural characteristics of wood and the materials used in cabinetry.
-That introduction is important, but it doesn’t have to be intimidating.
-Learning more about the qualities of hardwood and other cabinet material will help you better understand “What is a quality kitchen cabinet?”
+Many homeowners first learn about the characteristics of wood during their remodel.
+But it doesn’t have to be intimidating.
+Learning about the qualities of hardwood and other cabinet material will help you better understand “What is a quality kitchen cabinet?”

-Naturally produced, hardwood is known for its unique color, texture, and grain pattern.
+Hardwood is naturally produced and known for its unique color, texture, and grain pattern.
 Durable and easy to repair, hardwood is easy to sand and refinish to conceal scratches, dents, stains, or watermarks.
 It is most commonly used in frames and doors in cabinetry.

 An advantage to hardwood is the reduction in movement that appears in the wood.
 Movement refers to the changes in the wood caused by factors like insect tracks, mineral streaks, aging marks, and weathering.
 Hardwood expands and contracts less than softwood.
 Softwood being as its name suggestions: a soft, lightweight wood as spruce, yellow pine, white pine, and Douglas fur.
 Much of its appeal comes from its ability to stay in place.
 Additionally, hardwood provides lifetime use.

 A common concern with consumers is understanding the characteristics of the various hardwoods.
 Hardwood does move according to weather, but expands and contracts significantly less than softwood.
 Painted hardwood doors and frames will expand and contract overtime, leading to hairline cracks.
 We are going to break down what types of hardwood we offer in our CliqStudios cabinetry and what you can expect.